19th Amendment to the United States Constitution

 The Southern States and Women’s Right To Vote

-Most Southern States were opposed to women having the vote, and by the summer of 1920, with 35 states having ratified, it was up to Tennessee whether the amendment would pass.
+Most Southern States were opposed to women having the vote, and by the summer of 1920, with 35 states having ratified the amendment, it was up to Tennessee whether it would pass.

 Confederate flag